How Seasonal Campaigns Help Churches Use the Full Grant

 Using the calendar as a guide lets you plan ahead, build campaigns that fit the current moment, and help your community find what matters to them now.
 When ads match the season, your grant goes much further.

 Start with the events you already have scheduled.
-Has your church planned a Fall Festival, community Thanksgiving meal, or a Christmas preparation night?
+Has your church planned a Fall Festival, a community Thanksgiving meal, or a Christmas Eve service?
 Each of these can become its own ad group.
 Get specific with the details and highlight the spirit behind the event.
 Invite people who may be feeling alone during the holidays or those looking for a safe place to gather.
 Ads with a clear purpose can really connect.

 It helps to launch fall-themed ads early in October.
 This gives people a chance to see them, click through, and plan to attend.
 Early preparation builds momentum, helps awareness grow, and ensures your grant funds are being used instead of sitting untouched.
 Setting your ads up ahead of time also gives you a buffer to make timely updates if plans change.